LBU-OOP/OOPtutorials/ArraysAndArrayLists.md

 Say I have a class to represent a bike rider.
 ````
-public class Rider
+	class Rider
 	{

-    string name;
+		public String name;
-    string team;
-    string category;
+		public int wins;
-    Int wattsPerKilo;
+		public float wattsPerKilo;

+		public Rider(String name, int wins, float wkg)
+		{
+			this.name = name;
+			this.wins = wins;
+			this.wattsPerKilo = wkg;
 		}

+	}
 ````
-Interesting note: Watts Per Kilo is how string a rider is.
+_Interesting note: Watts Per Kilo is how string a rider is.
 A more muscular and heavy rider will generally be able to produce more watts because they have bigger muscles, but their extra weight will drag them back on the climbs.
 Watts per kilo divides their weight by how much power they can produce (in watts).
 It give a better representation of how fast a rider will go (especially up hill).
 The question is, how do we sort riders?
 On name?
 On Team?
 On wattsPerKilo?
 The answer is any and maybe all depending on the circumstances.
 The upshot is that Java Standard Libraries (and it’s the same for all languages), while wanting to be helpful can’t possibly provide generic sorting abilities.
-But what they can do is allow us to tell it how to compare two objects and then sort based on that.
+But what they can do is allow us to tell it how to compare two objects and then sort based on that._

 So here we could provide a method to compare two Rider objects an any of those attributes.
-We could do one for each attribute and we could even do one that used multiple attributes.
+We could do one for each attribute and we could even do one that used multiple attributes (i.e. compare one attribute and if they are the same compare another, here we might put them in alpabetical order if their watsPerKilo is the same).
 We can then use one of the standard collection classes to do the actual sorting.
 Enter ArrayList.

+### ArrayLists
-ArrayList is one of the standard collection, there are others such as Vectors, Stacks, LinkedLists, HashTables etc. They all exploit polymorphism and the fact that all classes have a common root in an inheritance hierarchy.
+ArrayList is one of the standard collection classes, there are others such as Vectors, Stacks, LinkedLists, HashTables etc. They all exploit polymorphism and the fact that all classes have a common root in an inheritance hierarchy.
-Remember that you can use the “extends” keyword to make one class inherit from another.
-But if you don’t extend anything then it is as if you had extended the class Object (I really wish they’d called it something else as we already use the term Object to mean something slightly different).
+Remember that you can use the “extends” keyword (or the : in C++ and C#) to make one class inherit from another.
+But if you don’t extend anything then it is as if you had extended the [class Object](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html) (I really wish they’d called it something else as we already use the term Object to mean something slightly different).
 In the Riders example above it is exactly as if we’d typed.
 ````
 public class Riders extends Object
 ````
-The upshot is that every Java class (same for C#/C++) every made or every will be made IS AN OBJECT.
+The upshot is that every Java class (same for C#/C++) ever made or ever will be made IS AN Object (the class Object).
 This means that we can have an array of Object and put any an object (small o) of any class at all in it.
 This is because a reference to Object can be attached to an object of any class.
 This means that languages like Java can provide standard collection classes because they are just collections of Object.

 For our example I am going to compare on wattsPerKilo.
 ````